Skip to main content

 How is the Net Promoter Score calculated?

-Subtracting the percentage of Detractors from the percentage of Promoters yields the Net Promoter Score, which can range from a low of -100 (if every patient is a Detractor) to a high of 100 (if every patient is a Promoter).
+Subtracting the percentage of Detractors (respondents who gave 0-6 ratings) from the percentage of Promoters (respondents who gave 9-10 ratings) yields the Net Promoter Score.
+This can range from a low of -100 (if every respondent is a Detractor) to a high of 100 (if every respondent is a Promoter).

 For example, eight clinic patients complete an NPS question in their post-appointment survey: